canonical/netbox/docs/installation/3-netbox.md

 sudo /opt/netbox/upgrade.sh
 ```

 Note that **Python 3.7 or later is required** for NetBox v3.0 and later releases.
-If the default Python installation on your server does not meet this requirement, you'll need to install Python 3.7 or later separately, and pass the path to the support installation as an environment variable named `PYTHON`.
+If the default Python installation on your server is set to a lesser version,  pass the path to the supported installation as an environment variable named `PYTHON`.
 (Note that the environment variable must be passed _after_ the `sudo` command.)

 ```no-highlight
 sudo PYTHON=/usr/bin/python3.7 /opt/netbox/upgrade.sh